CARTAvis/manual_source/source/image_visualization.rst

    </video>

-If there are multiple images loaded in append mode, users may use the "Data Source" dropdown to select an image as the data source of contour calculations.
+If there are multiple images loaded in the append mode, users may use the "Data Source" dropdown to select an image as the data source of contour calculations.
 If the state of the "lock" button is locked, the image viewer will show the selected image as a raster image and the image slider in the animator widget will be updated to the selected image too.
 To disable this synchronization, click the "lock" button to set the state to unlock.

 CARTA provides four different level generators to assist users to construct a set of contour levels.